 (4) As soon as practicable after a person summoned for a civil trial is excused under this section, the judge or summoning officer must ensure the ticket bearing the person’s jurors’ book number is dealt with in accordance with section 29(3)(b).

-[Section 34J inserted by No. 13 of 2011 s.
+[Section 34J inserted: No. 13 of 2011 s.
 34.]

 Part VI — Proceedings relating to criminal trials

-[Heading amended by No. 25 of 2003 s.
+[Heading amended: No. 25 of 2003 s.
 15.]

 35. Summoning officer to return precept and panel, and cards